British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 Drinks

-As this is a potential World Ranking Event for the elite courses, there will be water available on the courses in line with the IOF rules.
-It is unlikely that we will be able to supply water for other courses given the remote nature of the area.
+As this is a World Ranking Event, there will be water available for the elite courses in line with the IOF rules.
+We will not be able to supply water for other courses given the remote nature of the area.

 Start Locations

 There are 2 starts located adjacent to each other.
-The distance to both starts is 1.0Km and 150m of climb and they follow the same route from the arena to a common ‘pre-start’ area.
+The distance to the starts is 1.0Km and 150m of climb and the route is the same for both starts from the arena to a common ‘Pre-Start’ area.
 The mountain path is well maintained.
-The walk to the starts has been timed at 35 minutes for a fit 60-year-old.
+The walk to the starts has been timed at 25 minutes for a fit 60-year-old.

-The pre-start area is close to both starts and includes a clothing dump as well as warm up maps for Elites (WRE).
+The Pre-Start area is close to both starts (Blue: 50m & 10m climb, Red: 125m & 25m climb) and includes a clothing dump as well as warm up maps for Elites (WRE).
 You will be able to leave clothing and water here for collection on the way back from the Finish.
 Please take a weatherproof bag to place your clothing in (and label with your name if necessary).
-There are no toilets outside of the Arena.

 Red Start